Healthy You - Every Day

 Unique risk factors for women

-If a woman goes through pregnancy and develops high blood pressure or gestational diabetes, they are more likely to have cardiovascular disease prematurely.
+“If a woman goes through pregnancy and develops high blood pressure or gestational diabetes, she is more likely to have cardiovascular disease prematurely,” Dr. Snyder says.
 Their babies also are at greater risk for developing heart disease earlier than those whose mothers did not have those diagnoses during pregnancy.

 “We have a chance in our Women's Heart Program to affect two generations.
-If we can help women live healthier throughout all stages of their life, including adolescence and childbearing years, then they're less likely to develop those risk factors that are unique to women,” Sundlof says.
+If we can help women live healthier throughout all stages of their life, including adolescence and childbearing years, then they're less likely to develop those risk factors that are unique to women,” Dr. Sundlof says.

 “Women are more likely to have their first heart attack around age 72, while men are more likely to be around the age of 65”

 “It's very important as a cardiologist that I don't work in a silo, and that I know what other diseases patients are being treated for.”
-That’s why Sundlof and her team at Lehigh Valley Heart and Vascular Institute work collaboratively so they can be aware of each patient’s individual health history.
+That’s why Dr. Sundlof and her team at Lehigh Valley Heart and Vascular Institute work collaboratively so they can be aware of each patient’s individual health history.

 She believes the strongest tool to heart attack prevention is education.
 “It's very important for women to know what their traditional as well as non-traditional risk factors may be,” she says.
 “Women tend to be the medical CEOs of the family – for their spouses, their parents and for their children.
 And so, if they know what heart health looks like, they're more likely to lead their family in a healthier direction.”